stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 * Format NVMe to ``APFS``.
 * Follow usual macOS installation procedure.
 * After reboot repeatedly tap ``F12`` again until get ``Boot Menu``.
-* Select macOS USB install media again.
+* Select macOS USB install media again to boot in ``Clover``.

-TODO
+* In ``Clover`` select NVMe drive to continue installation.
+* Repeat this procedure again when macOS will reboot computer.
+* Follow usual macOS installation procedure.

+<span style="color:red">**Note: Do not try connect computer with iCloud before you will generate proper SMBIOS!
+This step will explained in iMessages and FaceTime step.**</span>

 **Useful information**